danieldkim/charlotte/README.md

 this internally to delay the rendering of the full page on view-only-first loads until the view-only load, including transition and ready event handlers, has completed processing.)

+An optional `page` argument can be passed which will be used as the context for any ready event handlers that are executed.
+You should probably pass this if you intend to invoke the `triggerReady` function.

 ## getVersionKey()